-We would have loved to welcome you to our Visit Days in March and June.
+We would have loved to welcome you to our Visit Days in Spring/Summer 2020.
 Unfortunately due to COVID-19 we cannot welcome visitors.
 Instead, we have produced this site to offer you a virtual visit.
 We hope you enjoy finding out about life here at University College, known in Durham as ‘Castle’.

 There's lots of content here, put together by both staff and students to give you a flavour of what University College is really like.

 We are a Castle without borders – we hope you will join us and be part of our vibrant community.

 Summertime greetings to all – near and far!

 We are delighted to introduce you to University College Durham, known lovingly as “Castle.”
 Whether you are the first in your family to attend college or the next in a family legacy, we are honored you’re considering this esteemed living learning community.
 Whether you are from the UK or you hail from abroad like myself, we are pleased to share some of our collegiate culture with you.
 Whether you identify as a member of a minority community or you are among the enlightened majority, we are excited to help you explore Castle as part of your university discernment process.
 Whoever you are, whatever you hope to study – all are welcome here!